+From time to time Customer and ENA Upstream may agree that certain of the services hereunder would best be provided by a third party service provider.
+In such event, Customer shall contract directly with such third party service provider and ENA Upstream shall have no liability to Customer arising out of Customer's contractual relationship with any third party service provider.

 Term.
-Subject to earlier termination as set forth herein, this Agreement shall commence at 08:00h M.S.T. and terminate at 08:00h M.S.T. (the “Term”).
-A party (the “Notifying Party”) may terminate this Agreement immediately upon notice to the other party (the “Responsible Party”) upon the occurrence of any of the following events (each a “Triggering Event”): (a) the failure by the Responsible Party to make, when due, any payment required under this Agreement if such failure is not remedied within five business days after written notice of such failure is given to the Responsible Party, provided the payment is not the subject of a good faith dispute; or (b) the failure by the Responsible Party to perform any covenant set forth in this Agreement (other than its obligations to make any payment or obligations which are otherwise specifically covered in this Section 3), and such failure is not cured within 15 business days after written notice thereof to the Responsible Party; or (c) the Responsible Party shall (i) make an assignment or any general arrangement for the benefit of creditors; (ii) file a petition or otherwise commence, authorize or acquiesce in the commencement of a proceeding under any bankruptcy or similarlaw, including, but not limited to, the Bankruptcy and Insolvency Act (Canada), the Companies’ Creditors Arrangement Act (Canada) or the Winding-up and Restructuring Act (Canada) (in all cases, as amended, restated, replaced or re-enacted from time to time), or have such petition filed against it and such proceeding remains undismissed for 30 days; (iii) otherwise become bankrupt or insolvent (however evidenced); or (iv) be unable to pay its debts as they fall due.
+Subject to earlier termination as set forth herein, this Agreement shall commence at 08:00h C.P.T. and terminate at 08:00h C.P.T., and month to month thereafter unless terminated by either party on 30 days prior written notice (the “Term”).
+A party (the “Notifying Party”) may terminate this Agreement immediately upon notice to the other party (the “Responsible Party”) upon the occurrence of any of the following events (each a “Triggering Event”): (a) the failure by the Responsible Party to make, when due, any payment required under this Agreement if such failure is not remedied within five business days after written notice of such failure is given to the Responsible Party, provided the payment is not the subject of a good faith dispute; or (b) the failure by the Responsible Party to perform any covenant set forth in this Agreement (other than its obligations to make any payment or obligations which are otherwise specifically covered in this Section 3), and such failure is not cured within 15 business days after written notice thereof to the Responsible Party; or (c) the Responsible Party shall (i) make an assignment or any general arrangement for the benefit of creditors; (ii) file a petition or otherwise commence, authorize or acquiesce in the commencement of a proceeding or cause under any bankruptcy or similar law for the protection of creditors, or have such petition filed against it and such proceeding remains undismissed for 30 days; (iii) otherwise become bankrupt or insolvent (however evidenced); or (iv) be unable to pay its debts as they fall due.

-Early Termination.
-Notwithstanding Section 3 hereof, this Agreement may be terminated by either party upon 60 days prior written notice to the other party; provided that a Notifying Party may still terminate this Agreement pursuant to Section 3 hereof after receiving a notice to terminate this Agreement pursuant to this Section 4 provided that such Notifying Party terminates this Agreement prior to the expiry of the 60 day notice period required by this Section 4.

 Fees.
-In consideration for the provision of the Services by Enron Canada to Customer in respect of the Managed Gas, Customer agrees to pay to Enron Canada, each day, a management fee ofCdn. $ per Gigajoule (“GJ”) (as determined from the applicable transportation accounts of Customer managed by Enron Canada hereunder) of gas multiplied by the quantity of Managed Gas (expressed in GJ’s) for such day (the “Management Fee”).
+In consideration for the provision of the Services by ENA Upstream to Customer in respect of the Managed Gas, Customer agrees to pay to ENA Upstream, each day, a management fee of $ per MMBtu (as determined from the applicable transportation accounts of Customer managed by ENA Upstream hereunder) of gas multiplied by the quantity of Managed Gas (expressed in MMBtus) for such day (the “Management Fee”).